Omaramos16/omaramos16.github.io/projects/me218b-ns.md

 # System for Quick Removal of Litter (SQRL) - *Nuttin' Special*

-*Nuttin' Special* is an autonomous mobile robot designed to dominate the 2024 HOA Most Beautiful Lawn awards.
-Tasked with transporting ACORNs (*A Cylindrical Object Representing a Nut*), the robot leverages advanced beacon detection, precise line-following algorithms, and robust control systems to outmaneuver the competition.
-Its dual PIC32 microcontroller architecture, driven by SPI communication and hierarchical state machines (HSMs), ensures real-time decision-making and precision movement powered by finely tuned PID control loops.
+*Nuttin' Special* is an autonomous mobile robot designed for precision object transport in a competitive robotics challenge.
+Tasked with collecting and delivering ACORNs (A Cylindrical Object Representing a Nut), the robot utilizes advanced beacon detection, precise line-following algorithms, and robust control systems to navigate autonomously.
+Its dual PIC32 microcontroller architecture, driven by SPI communication and hierarchical state machines (HSMs), enables precise navigation and real-time control, optimizing both speed and accuracy in object retrieval.

 ---